Flipleerr/libdiva/README.md

-# libdlt
+# libdiva
-.dlt file creation tool
+library with tools to manipulate file formats found in Project Diva